 In summary, it can be simple and straightforward to setup a WFOE even with a rather low starting capital.

 New Horizons is committed to make this procedure as transparent as possible and state reliable information about the capital requirements to incorporate a WFOE in China.

 A WFOE can only operate within its specific registered business scope as put forward in its business license.
 If it chooses to engage in a different exercise than the ones specified in its Scope of Business, it is imperative to gain approval from the local authorities.

-The different kinds of a WFOE and their advised minimum registered capital guide are listed below:
+The different kinds of WFOE and their advised minimum registered capital guide are listed below:

 - Manufacturing WFOE: RMB 1 million

-- Trading WFOE / FICE/ Retail: RMB 1 million
+- Trading WFOE / FICE (trading, wholesale, retail of franchise): RMB 1 million

-There are several advantage to establishing a WFOE, including:
+There are several advantages to establishing a WFOE, including: